Error loading MacroEngine script (file: HeaderTags.cshtml)

 The National Lottery Community Fund awarded hvoss (Herefordshire Voluntary Organisations Support Service) £1,816,501 to run the local Talent Match partnership from 2014 to 2020.
 We helped over 450 local young people who had been unemployed or out of education for at least 12 months to access support and progress towards employment.

-hvoss will now use the money to work up local solutions to a nationwide problem that threatens serious consequences for an entire generation of young people and the wider economy.
-The ACEVO Commission on Youth Unemployment has estimated that the issue will cost £28billion over the next decade..
+hvoss used the money to work up local solutions to a nationwide problem of long term youth unemployment that threatens serious consequences for an entire generation of young people and the wider economy.